fmurphy97/wordle_decipher/README.md

 # Wordle Decipher

 *This project was made to:*
-1. Play the game as many times as you want
+1. Play the game as many times as you want.
-2. Help the player decide which words to place in the game
+2. Help the player decide which words to place in the game.
-3. Help the player decide which initial word to use in the game*
+3. Help the player decide which initial word to use in the game.

 ## Game